Oil producers’ cuts could boost gasoline prices, help Russia

 WHAT DOES THE WHITE HOUSE SAY?

-White House National Security Council spokesperson Adrienne Watson, said that “we don’t think cuts are advisable at this moment given market uncertainty — and we’ve made that clear.”
+White House National Security Council spokesman John Kirby said, “We don’t think that production cuts are advisable at this moment given market uncertainty, and we made that clear.”

-She noted that ”prices have come down significantly since last year, more than $1.50 per gallon from their peak last summer” and that “we will continue to work with all producers and consumers to ensure energy markets support economic growth and lower prices for American consumers.”
+But he insisted that the oil market is in a different place from last year when prices surged following Russia’s invasion of Ukraine.

+“We’re focused on prices, we’re not focused on barrels,” he told reporters Monday, adding that the U.S. was given a heads-up before the announcement.

-The initial White House response was milder than in October, when cuts came on the eve of U.S. midterm elections where soaring gas prices were a major issue.
+The White House response was milder than in October, when cuts came on the eve of U.S. midterm elections where soaring gas prices were a major issue.
 President Joe Biden vowed at the time that there would be “consequences,” and Democratic lawmakers called for freezing cooperation with the Saudis.

 Caroline Bain, chief commodities economist at Capital Economics, said the cutback shows “the group’s support for Russia and flies in the face of the Biden administration’s efforts to lower oil prices.”

-AP journalists Bassam Hatoum in Dubai, United Arab Emirates, and Seung Min Kim in Washington contributed.
+AP journalists Bassam Hatoum in Dubai, United Arab Emirates, and Zeke Miller and Seung Min Kim in Washington contributed.